HOW A HOUSTON BICYCLE ACCIDENT LAWYER CAN HELP YOU WITH YOUR CLAIM

 A bicyclist getting hit by any kind of motor vehicle or running into a road hazard could cause severe injuries, permanent disabilities, or death.
 If you or a loved one has sustained injuries in a bike accident due to someone else’s negligence, you deserve proper compensation for your injuries, pain, and suffering, and property damage.

 Drivers usually cite reckless or errant bicyclists as the cause of accidents or collisions.
-However, it is actually a driver’s inattentiveness or failure to yield the right-of-way to bicyclists that pave the way for bicycle accidents to occur.
+However, it is actually a driver’s inattentiveness or failure to yield the right of way to bicyclists that pave the way for bicycle accidents to occur.
 Other common causes of bicycle accidents include speeding, failing to obey traffic control devices, and inclement weather conditions.

-- Crashes at controlled intersections – When riding your bicycle, you should always treat all traffic control devices as if you were driving a vehicle, meaning that you should always follow stop signs and traffic signals and allow vehicles to pass when they have the right-of-way.
+- Crashes at controlled intersections – When riding a bicycle, you should always treat all traffic control devices as if you were driving a vehicle, meaning that you should always follow stop signs and traffic signals and allow vehicles to pass when they have the right-of-way.

 - The Right Hook – With this type of bicycle accident, a car making a right turn collides with the bicyclist when the bicyclist is on the right portion of the road.
 This specific accident typically occurs because the driver failed to see the bicyclist and take note of their surroundings when turning right.

 - The Left Cross – The Left Cross occurs when a car turning left crosses the path of a bicyclist crossing the road.
 But because left-turning cars should always give the right-of-way, the driver is usually to blame when left cross accidents happen.

 - The dooring accident – This type of bike accident typically occurs when a driver goes out of their car without making sure that there’s incoming traffic.
 In most cases, bicyclists get “doored” because they do not have enough time to react and avoid the accident.